amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Linguistics as a science is largely a descriptivist enterprise, seeking to describe language as it is used rather than prescribe how it ought to be used.
 Errors are considered in the context of how people successfully learn language and how their errors in doing so (especially children's) reveal the underlying structure of the language learning mechanism (see, e.g.,  overregularization by young English speakers :cite:`marcus1992overregularization`).
 A focus on identifying the stylistic errors in peoples' language use does not fit the descriptivist approach common to linguists.

-The nature of a linter runs against an exclusively descriptivist approach to language use — one needs a norms to be able to detect norm violations.
-Standard readability metrics are not defined in a way that would capture the kinds of suggestions that Proselint makes, focusing instead on reading ease rather than conventionality :cite:`flesch1948new`.
-Our lintscore is not a readability metric, but rather a metric by which our tool can itself be evaluated, using notions from signal detection theory (e.g., false positives) as an indirect measure of Proselint's trustworthiness.

 Despite our implicit prescriptivism, Proselint can be of use to standard descriptivist Natural Language Processing (:math:`\textsc{nlp}`) techniques.
 Though Proselint has not been used in any extensive linguistic studies to date, Proselint fits the formal structure expected by many language-science techniques.
 Proselint emphasises different kinds of information in the feature sets it generates — usage and style choices rather than word frequencies and syntax trees.
 Due to this, Proselint has extensive applications as an input to other more standard linguistic techniques and as a means of drawing new insights about existing corpora.